DeclerckLouis/eindwerk/README.md

 and then have the stack deploy the cluster, and then deploy kubernetes on top of that.
 if we add the current research of event-driven pipelines, we could even add another layer of self-healing (or self-scaling) to the stack.
 > This would mean that we have double-healing; kubernetes (inherently self-healing) and the cluster nodes (self-healing through the event-driven pipelines).
 It's a little extra work, but it would be really nice to have clusters à la carte.
 (Still, the main use case would be for internal testing and learning)
+> Another nice thing that i'm currently working on is centralized secrets management, allowing every component to access only the secrets it needs.
 the new workflow would look something like this:
 ```mermaid
 graph TD